 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More modern: Is somewhat more recent (announced 1 year and 8 months after the Q Typ 116).

-Arguments in favor of the Leica Q (Typ 116):
+Advantages of the Leica Q (Typ 116):

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - Ready to shoot: Has an integrated lens, whereas the M6 necessitates an extra lens.